Sebastian Droste: Actor and Performer

 In 1923, Droste and Berber jointly published a book of poetry, photographs, and drawings called Die Tänze des Lasters, des Grauens und der Ekstase (Dances of Vice, Horror, and Ecstasy), based on their performance of the same name.
 Full of expressionist imagery, the book offered a glimpse into the angst and cynicism shadowing their artistic and personal existences.
-Their marriage ended in 1923.
+In 1923, the pair returned to Berlin, both struggling with severe cocaine addiction.
+Shortly thereafter, Droste reportedly stole furs and jewellery from Berber before leaving for New York with their marriage ending at the same time.

 In 1925, Droste met with photographer Francis Bruguière in New York City where he styled himself as Baron Willy Sebastian Knobloch Droste.
-Together they composed over 60 photographs for a proposed expressionist film starring Drost tentatively titled The Way.
+Together they composed over 60 photographs for a proposed expressionist film starring Droste tentatively titled The Way.
 UFA GmbH rejected the proposal and the photographs were instead published as part of a photographic journal in Die Dame in July 1925.

+Illness and death

 Droste was diagnosed with tuberculosis in early 1927.
 He returned to his parents' home in Hamburg, where he died on June 27 of the same year.

+In the same year, following Droste’s death, the Art Centre in New York exhibited 35 photographs from The Way series.
+The exhibition received critical acclaim and is now regarded as one of the most significant contributions to Expressionist photography.